Core Skills

 Outcome

-A faster research workflow with stronger source discipline
+A faster research workflow with source hierarchy, citation discipline, and visible confidence labels

 Proof standard